rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 The `this.setState()` method on the component instance is used to update the React state.
 It does a shallow merge, meaning that when you update one property in the state (e.g. list), the other properties in the state stay intact.

 Now, let's see what kind of state manipulations can be done with arrays in React by extending the previous example for different React state array examples.
 Note that in this case, the array is only a list of integers.
-However, you can substitute the following examples for other arrays of primitives and arrays of objects.
+You can substitute the following examples for other arrays of primitives and arrays of objects.

-{{% chapter_header "React State: Empty arrays and initial array state" "react-state-array-empty-initial" %}}
+{{% chapter_header "React State: Empty Arrays and initial Array State" "react-state-array-empty-initial" %}}

-There are three questions around an empty array in React state:
+The following three questions often come along when speaking about initial/empty state in React:

 * How to initialize an empty array in React state?
 * How to push an empty array in React state?
 * How to create an initial array React state?

-The first question can be answered with React's component constructor again by simply initializing the state as as empty array:
+The first question can be answered with React's component constructor by simply initializing the state as as empty array:

 {{< highlight javascript "hl_lines=8" >}}
 import React, { Component } from 'react';